Your ultimate 5-day guide for an epic road trip from Hobart

 See everything you can

-This 5-day Tasmania itinerary from Hobart covers a lot of ground.
+This 5-day Tasmania road trip itinerary from Hobart covers a lot of ground.
 While you will have limited time to explore, you will have a chance to visit the state’s two largest cities and its most incredible natural wonders.

 • Strahan